Updating your society's contact details on the register

 Society contact details

-Email is the main way we keep in touch with societies on the register, so you need to provide us an email address for communications.
+Email is the main way we keep in touch with societies on the register.
+You need to provide us an email address for communications and update it when it changes.

 We do not publish this address on the public register, but it is used by us as a point of contact with your society.
-For instance, we use this email address to send reminders to file your society’s annual financial statements and — for 2022 Act societies — their annual return.
+For instance, we use this email address to send reminders to file your society’s annual financial statements and annual return.
 Choose an address that is actively monitored by someone in your society and make sure it is kept up to date.

 Contact person

-For each contact person you will need to provide:
+For each contact person you need to provide the following details:

 How to update society contact details on the register